Skip to content

 If consent under Building Regulation 116 is required:

-• a copy of the endorsed drawings or plans that you received when the Council approved your 116 application
+• A copy of the Regulation 116 endorsed plans and approval that you received from Council.

-If consent under Building Regulation 116 is not required, drawings or plans showing:
+If consent under Building Regulation 116 is not required, submit drawings or plans showing:

 • the actual conditions of the site and the proposed precautions, location of hoarding and elevation plan of hoarding, including structural details